-This paper primarily discusses a model developed by the author over 30 years ago, the so-called Z-Score model, and its relevance to these recent developments.
-In doing so, we will provide some updated material on the Z-Score model's tests and applications over time as well as some modifications for greater applicability.
-We also discuss an alternative widely used credit risk model, known as the KMV approach, and compare both KMV and Z-Score in the now infamous Enron (2001) bankruptcy debacle.
-The paper is not meant to be a comparison of all of the well known and readily available credit scoring models, such as Moody's RiskCalc® or the ZETA® scoring model.
+Note: 8/31/2002 only.
+Minimum \$100 million in liabilities Source: NYU Salomon Center Bankrupcty Filings Database This paper discusses a model developed by the author over 30 years ago, the Z-Score model, and its relevance to these recent developments.
+In doing so, we will provide some updated material on the Z-Score model's tests and applications over time as well as two modifications for greater applicability.
+We also discuss another widely used credit risk model, known as the KMV approach, and compare both KMV and Z-Score in the now infamous Enron (2001) and WorldCom bankruptcy debacles.
+The paper is not meant to be a comparison of all of the well known and readily available credit scoring models, such as Moody's RiskCalc, CreditSight's BondScore, the Kamakura approach, or the ZETA scoring model.
 Finally, we summarize a recent report (Altman, Brady, Resti and Sironi, [2002]) on the association between aggregate PD and recovery rates on defaulted credit assets.

-The major theme of this paper is that the assignment of appropriate default probabilities on corporate credit assets is a three-step process involving from the development of:
+A major theme of this paper is that the assignment of appropriate default probabilities on corporate credit assets is a three-step process involving the sequential use of:

-(1) credit scoring models,

-- (2) capital market risk equivalents - usually bond ratings, and - (3) assignment of $PD^1$ and possibly LGDs on the credit portfolio.
+- (1) credit scoring models, - (2) capital market risk equivalents - usually bond ratings, and - (3) assignment of PD and possibly LGDs on the credit portfolio.

-Our emphasis will be on step 1 and how the Z-Score model, (Altman, 1968), has become the prototype model for one of the three primary structures for determining PDs.
-The other two structures involve either the bond rating process itself or option pricing capital market valuation techniques, typified by the KMV expected default frequency approach, (McQuown [1993], Kealhofer [2000], and KMV [2000]).
+Our emphasis will be on step (1) and how the Z-Score model, (Altman, 1968), has become the prototype model for one of the three primary structures for determining PDs.
+The other two credit scoring structures involve either the bond rating process itself or option pricing capital market valuation techniques, typified by the KMV expected default frequency (EDF) approach, (McQuown [1993], Kealhofer [2000], and KMV [2000]).
 These techniques are also the backbone of most credit asset value-at-risk (VaR) models.
-In essence, we feel strongly that if the initial credit scoring model is sound and based on comprehensive and representative data, then the credit VaR model has a chance to be accurate and helpful for both regulatory and economic capital assignment.
+In essence, we feel strongly that if the initial credit scoring model is sound and based on comprehensive and representative data, then the credit VaR model has a chance to be accurate and helpful for both regulatory and economic capital assignment and, of course, for distress prediction.
 If it is not, no amount of quantitative sophistication or portfolio analytic structures can achieve valid credit risk results.

-&lt;sup>1 Some might argue that a statistical methodology can combine steps (1) and (2) where the output from (1) automatically provides estimates of PD.
+$^2$ Some might argue that a statistical methodology can combine steps (1) and (2) where the output from (1) automatically provides estimates of PD.
 This is one of the reasons that many "modelers" of late and major consulting firms prefer the logit-regression approach, rather than the discriminant model that this author prefers.